splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/7-member-functions/3-explore/4a-dynamic-menu.md

 ## Creating User Actions

 To do this, we will create the following User Action abstract class and a couple of child classes.
+Each user action will represent an item in the menu shown the user.
+We will be able to draw the menu from a list of user actions by calling each action's show method.
+The user will then be able to select the action to perform, and the code will call that user action's run method -- letting it perform what ever steps it required.

 ```txt
 Class: User Action <<abstract>>